10 Tips to Hiring Farm Labor

 When you reach the point of interviewing potential farm workers, you’ll want to be prepared with the right questions.
 Before meeting with a candidate, create a list of questions that you know will help you determine if a candidate is right for the job.

-If you conducted a thorough pre-screening of the candidates, the candidates should possess a certain level of skill and knowledge.
-This means you shouldn’t have to spend too much time asking technical questions.
-Instead, you can focus more on questions that will speak to their communication skills, problem-solving skills, past work experiences, ability to work on a team, and professional goals for the near future.
+If you conducted a thorough pre-screening, the candidates should possess a certain level of skill and knowledge.
+This means you shouldn’t have to spend too much time asking technical questions during the interview.
+Instead, you can focus more on questions that will speak to their communication skills, problem-solving skills, past work experience, ability to work on a team, and professional goals.

-Be sure to avoid any discriminatory or biased questions!
+Be sure to avoid any discriminatory or illegal questions!

 10. Ask for Referrals

-Never underestimate the power of word of mouth.
+Never underestimate the power of referrals, especially in an industry like agriculture.
 Reaching out to friends and colleagues can often point you in the right direction.
 You never know who might have an awesome recommendation!
 Plus, they’ll likely be able to vouch for the candidate and speak to any traits the person possesses that will be relevant to the role.

 Ryan Young